-Although fossil fuels are known to emit greenhouse gases, they do excel in terms of economic efficiency and output stability.
+Although fossil fuels are known to emit greenhouse gases, they do excel in terms of economic efficiency and supporting grid stability against a backdrop of increasing portion of renewable energy sources.
 Progress is currently being made toward the development and commercialization of highly efficient low-carbon alternatives, and governments should be providing support for these development and commercialization efforts, as well promoting the use of these alternatives in developing countries.